University of the People review and FAQ

 How our dog graduated from the University of the people using ChatGPT (free version)

-First of all, we bought a diploma from a Nigerian high school, claiming that Jack (name) Russell (surname) had completed his studies in Africa.
-Mind you, it was not a fake diploma: it was a genuine diploma printed by a real African school for a fake student — or for a real dog, depending on the point of view.
-We also created a fake document for "Jack Russell", using the photo of a human (one of us), because UoPeople and the proctors never check (and cannot check) if the document is genuine or forged.
+First, we bought a diploma from a Nigerian high school, claiming that Jack (first name) Russell (last name) had completed his studies in Africa.
+It's important to note that this was not a fake diploma, but a genuine document printed by a real African school for a fake student (or in this case, a real dog, depending on your point of view).

-After all, UoPeople never checks if the "student" is a person or some kind of entity managed by ChatGPT or whatever.
-So, as long as you pay, you can easily claim that Jack Russell is a person and not a dog.
-Also, when they ask you to use a webcam, you can show them the fake document belonging to Jack Russell.
+We also created a fake ID for "Jack Russell", using a human photo (one of us), because UoPeople and its proctors never verify whether a document is real or forged.
+After all, UoPeople never checks whether the "student" is actually a person or simply an AI-generated identity or even a pet.
+As long as you keep paying, you can easily claim that Jack Russell is a person and not a dog.
+Even when they ask for webcam verification, you can simply show them the fake ID for Jack Russell, and that's it.

-After paying $4,860, we could celebrate our Jack Russell's deserved degree!
-Therefore, we feel compelled to write this positive review as a UoPeople's ambassador told us to on social media.
+After paying $4,860, we were finally able to celebrate our Jack Russell's well-earned degree!
+Therefore, we feel compelled to write this positive review, just as a UoPeople ambassador instructed us to do on social media.
+Rating: A+ ⭐️⭐️⭐️⭐️⭐️ He is already considering further education, most likely an MBA from UoPeople.

 By the way, our Jack Russell received his degree from India.
-Yes, the University of the People mails degrees from India, or at least this is where ours was mailed from.
-Other people received letters from the US, although not from the alleged office in California.
-It is very strange and suspicious, given that the "university" claims to be located in California, isn't it?
-But the explanation is very simple: UoPeople is using another PO box in India, together with the usual group of underpaid local workers, to hide the real address of the for-profit organization in Israel.
-By "address", the organization always means a PO box or a virtual address, and not a real address.
+Yes, University of the People mails degrees from India, or at least this is where ours was sent from.
+Other people have received letters from the U.S., but not from the supposed office in California.
+It is all very strange and suspicious, considering that the "university" claims to be based in California.
+But the explanation is simple: UoPeople is using yet another PO box in India, along with a group of underpaid local workers, to obscure the true location of its for-profit operations in Israel.
+And when UoPeople refers to an "address", it always means a PO box or a virtual address—never a real, physical location.

 Share on Facebook Share on X Share on WhatsApp Share on Telegram